Motorcycle Dash Cam vs GoPro Action Camera

 • Low Maintenance

 Install once and forget it.
-No daily charging or manual file management required.
+There is no need for daily charging or manual file management.

 GoPro as an Action Camera